 SCREEN: Cursor double-clicking the analysis software icon on the desktop.

-SCREEN: Software interface showing automatic detection of the transducer and selection of the ovary application package.

 Click New to create a new study and choose the appropriate name from the drop-down menu [1].
 In the Study Information window, enter the study name, series name, application package as ovary, and measurement package as vascular [2].

-SCREEN: Cursor clicking New and selecting a study name from the drop-down menu.
+SCREEN: Cursor clicking New and selecting a “New Study” from the drop-down menu.

 SCREEN: The study name, series name is being entered and ovary and vascular from the application and measurement package options are being selected.

+SCREEN: Software interface showing automatic detection of the transducer and selection of the ovary application package.

 Next, apply a small amount of electrode cream to each of the electrodes to ensure proper contact for heart rate monitoring [1].
 Once the animal is fully sedated, redirect gas flow by opening the stopcock to the nose cone on the imaging platform [2] and closing the stopcock to the induction chamber [3].